 This paper studies the industry-level and aggregate implications of financial development on international trade.
-I set up a multi-industry general equilibrium model of international trade with heterogeneous firms subject to financial frictions.
+I set up a multi-industry general equilibrium model of international trade with input-output linkages and heterogeneous firms subject to financial frictions.
 Industries differ in capital-intensity, which leads to differences in external finance dependence.
 The model is parameterized to match key features of firm-level data.
 Financial development leads to substantial reallocation of international trade shares from labor- to capital-intensive industries, with minor effects at the aggregate-level.
 These findings are consistent with estimates from cross-country industry-level and aggregate data.